vsanse/react-advance-env/README.md

 It comes preconfigured with:
 - redux
 - firebase
-- sass ( with bootstrap like reponsive framework pre-configured)
+- sass ( with bootstrap like responsive framework pre-configured)
 - babel 7
 - webpack 4.